R. Kwas Mar 2010, updates - on going.

 Best Practice for Jumping Batteries:

-Separate Helper Battery to Dead Vehicle: If Helper Battery is separate and not in a Helper Vehicle, there is no issue, because there is no second Charging System involved!
-Connect Helper Battery to Dead Vehicle and crank away!
+Separate Helper Battery to Dead Vehicle: If Helper Battery is separate and not in a Helper Vehicle, there is little issue, because there is no second Charging System involved!
+Connect Helper Battery to Dead Vehicle (* See Note 1) and crank away!

-Helper Vehicle to Dead Vehicle - (The Safest Way): If Helper Battery happens to be in a vehicle (which naturally has its own Charging System), it is always good practice to not connect the two Charging Systems together, while they have an output.
-This means, connecting the two batteries together with the jumper cables, then letting the Charging System of the running Helper Vehicle put a bit of charge on the dead battery in the Dead Vehicle, for a few minutes before making any Starting attempt.
-Then, to assure the Charging System of the Dead Vehicle does not damage the Helper Vehicle, or the two Charging Systems fight each other (layman's term for tying two high current power sources together) in that each tries to keep the combined system at a different voltage, the engine of the Helper Vehicle should be STOPPED, while leaving the jumper cables connected...then making the Starting attempt on the Dead Vehicle.
+Helper Vehicle to Dead Vehicle - (The Absolute Safest Way): If Helper Battery happens to be in a vehicle (which naturally has its own Charging System), it is always good practice to not connect the two Charging Systems together, while they have an output.
+This means, connecting the two batteries together with the jumper cables, then letting the Charging System of the running Helper Vehicle put a bit of charge on the dead battery in the Dead Vehicle, for a few minutes, before making any Starting attempt.
+Then, to assure the Charging System of the Dead Vehicle does not damage the Helper Vehicle, or the two Charging Systems fight each other (layman's term for tying two high current capable Batteries and Charging Systems together) in that each tries to keep the combined system at a different voltage, the engine (more importantly: Charging System) of the Helper Vehicle should be STOPPED (before making Starting attempts), while leaving the jumper cables connected in place...then making the Starting attempt on the Dead Vehicle.
 In this way, the Helper Battery will still be helping the partially recharged Battery of the Dead Vehicle, but after starting, only one charging system will come on-line, and there is no chance of damage to either vehicle's electrical system.

 Once the Dead Vehicle is Started, the immediate issue is under control, but we should try to understand and address the root cause...if a Load was left ON to cause the Dead Battery (driver error, see above) then recharging Battery may be enough...if we don't have an explanation for the Discharged condition, we need to monitor vehicle operating conditions to understand why the Dead Battery occurred, lest it occur again.
 In any case, it's a good idea to take a little ride and allow Charging System to put a good charge on the Battery.
 If the Charging System on our vintage Volvo is still an OE Generator the ride should certainly be at elevated RPMs so that the Generator is in its' maximum output range.
 This is not so much of an issue with a Volvo upgraded to an Alternator, because these put out well even at low RPMs.
 (See: Comparing Generators and Alternators ) During the ride, we can monitor the Charging Current on our Amp-Meter, to see when Battery is fully charged again.